Saturday, January 11, 2014

 Puerto Rico and St Vincent 1 week: lesser Antillean barn and Puerto Rican screech

-Brazil 3 weeks: Santa Catarina screech, rusty barred, short-browed, Pernambuco pygmy and Sick's pygmy
+Brazil 3 weeks: Pernambuco pygmy

 Indonesian owl spreadsheet